 This section provides an architectural overview of MySQL Cluster Manager, its components, and their deployment.

 Agent.
 The MySQL Cluster Manager agent is comprised of the set of all MySQL Cluster Manager agent processes running on the hosts making up a given management site.
-A MySQL Cluster Manager agent process is a daemon process which runs on each host to be used in the cluster.
+A MySQL Cluster Manager agent process is a daemon process that runs on each host to be used in the cluster.
 In MySQL Cluster Manager, there is no single central server or process; all agents collaborate in managing a cluster as a whole.
 This means that any connected agent can be used to carry out tasks that effect the entire cluster.

-Each agent process is responsible for managing the MySQL Cluster nodes running on the host where the agent is located.
-MySQL Cluster management and SQL nodes are managed directly by the MySQL Cluster Manager agent; cluster data nodes are managed indirectly, using the cluster management nodes.
+Each agent process is responsible for managing the MySQL NDB Cluster nodes running on the host where the agent is located.
+MySQL NDB Cluster management and SQL nodes are managed directly by the MySQL Cluster Manager agent; cluster data nodes are managed indirectly, using the cluster management nodes.

 Management responsibilities handled by the MySQL Cluster Manager agent include the following: